 Just as carpets can trap harmful dust and bacteria, they can also hide a lot of the dirt they hold.
 Too much of a build-up of dirt in your carpets can not only lead to an unsanitary work environment, but has an abrasive effect on the carpet itself, which leads to premature wear-and-tear and colour fading.

-So whether you’re relying on a janitorial company or internal staff to maintain your carpets, they should be familiar with usage trends, such as seasonal considerations (e.g. winter boots) so that they can plan to clean accordingly.
+So whether you’re relying on a commercial carpet cleaning services in Montreal or internal staff to maintain your carpets, they should be familiar with usage trends, such as seasonal considerations (e.g. winter boots) so that they can plan to clean accordingly.
+Learn more about carpet cleaning cost from our guide.

 Know Your Carpet